prajwalcm/ProjectMinerva/README.md

   * implemented coupons
     * admin can create/edit/delete coupon codes
     * user can apply coupon code in checkout
+  * deployed iteration 2 client and server to heroku

 * Nissar

 ## Iteration 1